rfarley3/mc-gt/README.md

 * Sh+Input
 	* RETURN Stereo, Level 255, POS Off
 	* REC SRC 7 or whichever you'll want to loop, like the final output track
+	* See Initial Track for how to do the Audio Insert

 For stereo:
 * Use a TRS to 2 x TS adapter